Senya Platform Tips

 How do I see my rating?

-You can click on the star icon to see a history of the jobs that you have worked and the rating that you got from each one.
+You can click on your rating to see a history of the jobs that you have worked and the rating that schools gave you for each one.
 If you do not see a rating on a given date, that means that no rating was submitted, and therefore, you received a top rating by default.

 Can schools see my rating?